donbr/deploy-ibm-cloud-private/docs/running-icp-on-vagrant.md

-# Running IBM Cloud Private beta on Vagrant
+# Running IBM Cloud Private using Vagrant

 ## Installation Notes
 * refer to [deploy-vagrant.md](./deploy-vagrant.md) for detailed instructions
   * took much longer than the 20-30 minutes suggested for the install on my Mac
+  * I recommend using a utility _like_ [caffeinate](https://discussions.apple.com/thread/7858428) on the Mac to prevent the computer from going to sleep during the long install process
   * worked more reliably using an alternate network `base_segment` parameter
 * I found the install and resume processes to be unreliable so I went with the cache server option with the install
   * prepare yourself to run `vagrant destroy` and `vagrant up` more than once for the core ICP installation **AND** after failed resume attempts